 - 1 tsp Baking Powder

 - First make the crumb.

 - Place the dry ingredients in a bowl and mix together.

 - Pour over the melted butter and mix until all combined and set aside.

-- Place the oil, yoghurt, vanilla essence, sugar and eggs in a bowl and mix thoroughly.
+Place the oil, yoghurt, vanilla extract, sugar and eggs in a bowl and mix thoroughly.

 - Sift in the flour, baking powder, baking soda and cinnamon and fold through.
 Mix until just combined.

 - Pour half of the cake batter into the cake pan and spread in an even layer.